scalajs-io/nodejs/README.md

 }
 ```

-Above, we retrieve a JSON object via the given API and return a Market Status object. *NOTE:* The fact
+Above, we retrieve a JSON object via the given API and return a Market Status object.
-that `MarketStatus` extends `js.Object` is significant.

 #### For Comprehensions